binerogroup/documentation/images/launch-instance-from-image.rst

 ==========================

 When :doc:`snapshotting </storage/snapshots/index>` and entire instance, the end result is an :doc:`image <index>`.
-Restoring from a snapshot (assuming the entire instance was restored) is then the same as creating an instance from a private image.
+Restoring from a snapshot (assuming you restore the entire instance) is then the same as creating an instance from a private image.

-When restoring an entire instance from a snapshot, which might be the case if for example an upgrade failed post snapshot and you want to revert to the previous state, you would create a new instance from the image that was generated.
+When restoring an entire instance from a snapshot, which might be the case if for example an upgrade was unsuccessful post snapshot and you want to revert to the previous state, you would create a new instance from the image.

 This is a good method because it allows you to safely ensure that your new instance is up and running before deleting the old one (and not doing major changes to the only copy of the image).